-If you’ve operated your small business for a year, and have financial records proving business profitability, you’re ripe for approval for a small business loan from traditional lenders such as banks or credit unions.
+Understanding how to get a business loan from a bank is essential for many small business owners.
+If you’ve operated your business for a year and have financial records showing profitability, you stand a good chance of securing a small business loan from traditional lenders such as banks or credit unions.

-Let’s look at getting a traditional bank loan for your business.
+Next, we’ll let’s look into the specifics of securing a traditional bank loan for your business.

 Should you apply for a business loan from a traditional bank?